How to part exchange a car on finance – the ultimate guide

 The best way to sell your financed car

-If you’re thinking about selling your financed car quickly and easily, at Motorway we offer a simple — and completely free — method of getting the best price when selling, whatever the model.
+If you’re thinking about selling your financed car quickly and easily, at Motorway we offer a simple, and completely free, method of getting the best price when selling, whatever the model.
 For financed cars, all we need to get started is a settlement figure from your finance company (including a balloon payment if applicable).

 If you choose to enter your car into a daily sale, it will be shown to our nationwide network of more than 5,000 verified dealers looking to add to their stock of used cars.
 Interested dealers will then compete to buy your car, offering you their best price.

-In as little as 24 hours you will receive your best offer — and, if you choose to go ahead with the sale, your car will be collected for free by the dealer and the money will be quickly and securely transferred to your bank account.
+In as little as 24 hours, you’ll receive your best offer.
+If you choose to proceed with the sale, the dealer will collect your car for free, and the money will be quickly and securely transferred to your bank account.

-Need more help selling your car?
+Need help selling your car?